Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Experiments

+We evaluate whether the generated lyrics satisfy the basic structural constraints of melody–lyric alignment.
+Two metrics are used:

-\paragraph{Syllable Alignment} An integral aspect of our assessment is determining the syllable alignment between lyrics and melodies.
-We quantify this alignment by: \begin{enumerate} \item \textbf{\#Line}: The paragraph-level accuracy of the line count, i.e., the ratio of output paragraphs that meet the desired line count requirement.
-This metric gauges the adherence to the required number of sentences within paragraphs. \item \textbf{Line len}: The average accuracy of the syllable count per line.
-This metric measures the effectiveness of sentence length control. \end{enumerate}
+\begin{enumerate} \item \textbf{\#Line}: The paragraph-level accuracy of line count, i.e., the proportion of generated paragraphs whose number of lines matches the required number of melody phrases. \item \textbf{Line len}: The average accuracy of syllable count per line, evaluating how reliably the model produces the correct number of syllables for each melodic phrase. \end{enumerate}

-\paragraph{Fine-Grained Compatibility} We utilize sentence-level metrics to evaluate music--lyric compatibility at a granular level.
-Central to these metrics is the concept of `coexistence probability', which we define as follows.
+These two metrics measure whether the generated paragraphs meet the fundamental one-to-one note--syllable alignment constraints defined in the task.